 WARKA WATER INC. IS A NONPROFIT ORGANIZATION BASED IN THE U.S. THAT FOCUSES ON INNOVATIVE AND SUSTAINABLE SOLUTIONS TO SOME OF HUMANITY’S MOST ENDURING PROBLEMS THROUGH THE FUSION OF LOCAL KNOWLEDGE AND RESOURCES, VISIONARY DESIGN, AND ANCIENT TRADITIONS.

 Visiting small isolated communities up on the high plateau in the North East region of Ethiopia, we witnessed this dramatic reality: the lack of potable water.
-The villagers live in a beautiful natural environment but often without running water, electricity, a toilet or a shower.
-To help improve this dramatic situation, we made it our mission to find solutions and help these people.
+The villagers live in a beautiful natural environment but often without running water, electricity, a toilet or shower.
+To help improve this drastic situation, we made it our mission to find solutions and help these people.

 Warka Tower was the first project we designed as we began working with some of these isolated communities.
 Early on we recognized that there were other important issues to be solved, so additional projects such as Warka Drone, Warka Toilet, and Warka House have evolved and are well into development.

 Warka Tower is a vertical structure designed to collect and harvest potable water from the air, providing an alternative water source for rural populations that face challenges accessing drinkable water.
 The canopy creates a shaded social space where the community can gather for education and public meetings.
 With photovoltaic panels, the Tower serves as a charging station, allowing villagers to power mobile phones and laptop computers, and offers an illuminated place to study and socialize after the sun goes down.